sychan/kb_sdk_docs/source/tutorial/implement.rst

         result = self.getImpl().filter_contigs_max(self.getContext(), {
             'workspace_name': self.getWsName(),
             'assembly_ref': ref,
-            'min_length': 100
+            'min_length': 100,
+            'max_length': 1000000
         })
         print result
         # TODO -- assert some things (later)

 We need to provide three parameters to our function: a workspace name, an assembly reference string, and a min length integer.
-For the reference string, we can use this sample reference to a Shewanella Oneidensis assembly on AppDev: ``"79/16/1"``.
+For the reference string, we can use this sample reference to a Shewanella Oneidensis assembly on AppDev: ``79/16/1``.
 You can always get a workspace name from the test class by using ``self.getWsName()``.

 .. note::